miguelbeca/MedicareCharges/README.md

 increasingly high cost of medical care in the United States.
 Although the quality of care is undeniable, one often wonders if the prices charged to patients are reasonable, especially when one compares the the prices charged in other countries which also have high-quality healthcare.
 As stated by The Commonwealth Fund:

-> "Despite spending more on health care, Americans had poor health outcomes, including shorter life expectancy and greater >prevalence of chronic conditions."
+> "Despite spending more on health care, Americans had poor health outcomes, including shorter life expectancy and greater prevalence of chronic conditions."

+The following chart illustrates this point:

 ![Healthcare spending per capita](http://www.commonwealthfund.org/~/media/images/publications/issue-brief/2015/oct/squires_oecd_exhibit_02.png?la=en)

 (Image source: ['U.S. Health Care from a Global Perspective'] (http://www.commonwealthfund.org/publications/issue-briefs/2015/oct/us-health-care-from-a-global-perspective), The Commonwealth Fund)

+In light of this, I sought to analyze existing public data related to healthcare costs and charges as a starting point for a possible project on this subject.

+# Data Gathering